ironbay/riptide/docs/web/markdown/javascript.md

 ### Connect to the remote server

-Now we will create a connection to the backend.
-This is done via the `Riptide.Connection` class.
+Let's start by creating a connection to the backend.
+We create this connection via the `Riptide.Connection` class.
 This interface is where we'll handle all things connection related, including creating the connection, listening for connection status updates, etc.

 Let's instantiate a `Connection` with `Riptide.Connection.create()`, and then connect to the server using `transport.connect("ws://localhost:12000/socket")`.